Combined analysis of eta meson hadro- and photo-production off nucleons

-where all indices are suppressed, i.e., $g$ is the metric tensor and $\Delta$ is the Rarita-Schwinger tensor written in full detail as
+where all indices are suppressed; i.e., $g$ is the metric tensor and $\Delta$ is the Rarita-Schwinger tensor written in full detail as

 where $\alpha$, $\beta$, and $\varepsilon$ enumerate the four indices of the $\gamma$-matrix components (summation over $\varepsilon$ is implied).
 The inversion in Eq.~(\ref{N32-prop}) is to be understood on the full 16-dimensional space of the four Lorentz indices and the four components of the gamma matrices.
-The motivation for the ansatz (\ref{N32-prop}) and the technical details how to perform this inversion is given in Ref.~\cite{NH1}.
+The motivation for the ansatz in Eq.~(\ref{N32-prop}) and the technical details on how to perform this inversion are given in Ref.~\citenum{NH04-NH05}.

 Similarly, the propagator for a spin-5/2 resonance is given by

 where

 with